Return to site

 You think it looks premium.
 Your customer’s brain thinks it looks like a chore.

-The science of "easy" in behavioural science is called cognitive fluency.
+In behavioural science is called cognitive fluency.

 It’s the measure of how easily the human brain processes information.